SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 -- Test the ui improvement done for the mobile responsiveness.

--- Add the file to keep the code consitencey like use only the camelCase in entier database or something like this based on how we have coded the whole project until now.

--- Make sure backend and python server both are allowing the job discription in (txt, docx and pdf) format as currently i think pythonserver is allowing the .txt file type only have to check it.
+-- Make sure backend and python server both are allowing the job discription in (txt, docx and pdf) format as currently i think pythonserver is allowing the .txt file type only have to check it. --

 ------------------- 24/07/2025 -------------------
--- currently this code is looking working perfectly in local setup.
+# -- currently this code is looking working perfectly in local setup.
--- Still backend is calling the resume-analyzer build and also when i last time tried calling the python server it did not responded.
+# -- Still backend is calling the resume-analyzer build and also when i last time tried calling the python server it did not responded. -- Completed this was happening because of the old build catche was loaded in the backend vercel server so this was happening.
+    -- Currently for some reason after solving this now backend is not calling the python sever in render at all.
 -- Backend is now calling the /api/resume/analyze instead of /api/v1/analyze as i can see in the server logs and also this request is not reacing to the backend as i tried callling /api/resume/analyze normally with the help of render api uri.

 -- This is new mobile responsive design worked little bit but needs too much improvements.
--- Test out the admin section which i recently generated.

---- do not show data to every user show data to users only who have done the analysis.As corrrenlty when other user logged in it show all users data there even though user was newly logged in and do not have access to see other user data. -- ✅ Mostly completed as added the validation only testing is reamining by creating new account and testing it there.
+# --- do not show data to every user show data to users only who have done the analysis.As corrrenlty when other user logged in it show all users data there even though user was newly logged in and do not have access to see other user data. -- ✅ Mostly completed as added the validation only testing is reamining by creating new account and testing it there.

--- If user trying with the temp id for the sign up give them error that do not use the temp mail use the original mail we have setup the logic and it is working just have to change the text what we show it as when one user tried this it did not created account and shown something wrong or some other error i forgot i do not completely know it is the case but if it will find out that mail used is temp stop it and show the error.
+# -- If user trying with the temp id for the sign up give them error that do not use the temp mail use the original mail we have setup the logic and it is working just have to change the text what we show it as when one user tried this it did not created account and shown something wrong or some other error i forgot i do not completely know it is the case but if it will find out that mail used is temp stop it and show the error. --      ✅ Mostly completed Testing remaining.

 -- -- Separate the admin module in the backend totally. from the noraml users module code.**4**

 -- when i move from view detail page to the page which shows the contet i am seein unnnecessary page which shows that analysing the report message and make me wait at that page. remove this and make it direct to move.

--- Improve the dashboard UI. and also add fetures like the download the report or export data.
+-- Improve the dashboard UI.
+-- In dashboard UI add fetures like the download the report or export data. when we enter the view detailed page. and added features (like PDF or CSV) download.

--- make the analsysis page ui better.

 # -- height of the analysis step.